 Most mass-produced garments are very wide through the leg, to cater to the thickest legs out there.
 So for most men this means you'll need to look for slim fit shorts or get your shorts tailored.

 As swim shorts are subject to abuse as well as harsh conditions, the quality of the stitching and the thread matters.
-Especially load-bearing seams, which are under constant tension, ideally have a high number of stitches per inch and should be created using a secure method, like double stitches and bound stitches.
+Especially load-bearing seams, which are under constant tension, ideally have a high number of stitches per inch and should be created using a secure method, like the flat felled seam.
+A favourite for durability, this workhorse seam is extremely durable and sturdy, and provides a neat finish with two lines of visible stitching.
 French seams are another sign of a high quality garment, as they take more time to do but are stronger and they give a neat finish.

 A quick pull test along the seams can help determine the quality of the stitching; better-quality garments have more stitches per inch and thus have tighter seams, which means there's less of a chance to have the seam come apart.